Cosmian/mse-home-cli/documentation/docs/getting_started.md

 !!! info "Pre-requisites"

-    Before deploying the app, verify that docker service is up and your current user can use the docker client without privilege
+    Before deploying the app, verify that the Docker service is up and your current user is part of Docker group (current user may use the Docker client without privilege)

 ## Scaffold your app